Seyed-Soheil-Amini/Simple_Calculations_on_RationalNumbers/README.md

 # Simple_Calculations_on_RationalNumbers
 # Authour : Seyed Soheil Amini
-This projet calculates a command line that contains rational numbers and four main operators Performs calculations by prioritizing operators
+This projet calculates a command line that contains rational numbers and four main operators.

+Performs calculations by prioritizing operators.